togglebyte/anathema-guide/src/components/messages.md

 # Messages

-Communicate between components using messages and component ids.
+Communication between components is done either with component queries or an `Emitter`.

-An `Emitter` is used to send a message to any recipient.
+An `Emitter` is used to send a message to any recipient and can be used outside of the runtime (e.g from another thread etc.).
 The recipient id is returned when calling `component`.

 The `Emitter` has two functions: